flutter-webrtc/flutter-webrtc/README.md

 This entry allows your app to access camera and microphone.

+### Note for iOS.
-### The WebRTC.xframework compiled after the m104 release no longer supports iOS arm devices, so need to add the `config.build_settings['ONLY_ACTIVE_ARCH'] = 'YES'` to your ios/Podfile in your project
+The WebRTC.xframework compiled after the m104 release no longer supports iOS arm devices, so need to add the `config.build_settings['ONLY_ACTIVE_ARCH'] = 'YES'` to your ios/Podfile in your project

 ios/Podfile